pip-services/pip-services-docs/content/en/toolkit/recipes/postgre_persistence/_index.md

 ##### Component implementation

-To implement this component, we can define a class that inherits the PostgresPersistence class.
+To implement this component, we can define a class that inherits the IdentifiablePostgresPersistence class.
 Our code will look something like this, where mydata is the name of the table where we are going to store our data:

 {{< tabsection >}}
    Not available